Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 Please refer to the help documentation for your chosen prefilling method before building your link.

-Note: The page your form is embedded on within your community is not the same as your Portal Login URL.
-After you log in to your community, you will be able to access the URL of the page where your form is embedded.
+Note: The page your form is embedded on within your Experience Cloud Site is not the same as your Portal Login URL.
+After logging into your Experience Cloud Site, you can access the page URL where your form is embedded.

 Terms of Service · Privacy Policy